Description

 Python's random module uses a Mersenne Twister PRNG (pseudorandom number generator).
 Given the same seed,

 plaintext XOR key = ciphertext, sociphertext XOR key = plaintext.
 If the key is known (transmitted or guessable), XOR-encrypted data is trivially decrypted by XORing again with the same key.
-The combination of XOR and shuffle in this challenge adds two layers of obfuscation, but both are reversible once the seed is known.The solve script must: (1) collect payload bytes from all packets in order, (2) seed Python's random module with the extracted seed, (3) generate the same shuffle indices the sender used, (4) apply the inverse permutation, and (5) XOR with the key.
+The combination of XOR and shuffle in this challenge adds two layers of obfuscation, but both are reversible once the seed is known.The solve script must: (1) collect payload bytes from all packets in order, (2) seed Python's random module with the integer timestamp extracted from the first packet, (3) generate the same shuffle indices and XOR values the sender used, (4) apply the inverse permutation, and (5) XOR each byte with its corresponding PRNG value.
 The result is the original PNG image bytes containing the flag.

 Writing the recovered bytes to a file and running